Nikhil-1426/Voices-Unheard/README.md

 Users can share their stories, engage with others through likes, comments, and shares, and explore trending posts via an intuitive search function.

 2.**Dedicated Community Space**
-A specialized feed featuring only donation and event marketing posts.
+A specialized feed featuring only donation and event marketing posts from the communities which is the user is part of.
 Users can join or create communities, while admins manage event and donation listings.
 Integrated event booking system with venue and date selection.